April 22, 2025

 What is the month-end close?

-The month-end close is a rigorous review aimed at reconciling every recorded transaction during a 30-day accounting period.
-This end-of-the-month procedure seeks to square all financial activity with tangible financial evidence, verifying that they align precisely.
+The month-end closing process in accounting is a rigorous review aimed at reconciling every recorded transaction during a 30-day accounting period.
+This end-of-the-month process seeks to square all financial activity with tangible financial evidence, verifying that they align precisely.

 However, the month-end close process extends beyond mere reconciliation.
 It encompasses the review and adjustment of accruals, deferrals, and provisions.